· Lincoln J Bicalho · Development · 24 min read

 private const string RefreshTokenKey = "refresh_token";

-// Cache tokens in memory for the request lifetime
+// In-memory cache for request lifetime optimization

 private string? _cachedToken;